He Was Really Sayin' Somethin': Bananarama version

 In 1982, the British girl group Bananarama recorded a cover version of the song and released it as the first single from their debut album Deep Sea Skiving.
 Fun Boy Three provided background vocals, having had a hit with Bananarama earlier in the year with another cover, "T'ain't What You Do (It's the Way That You Do It)".

-The 1982 single became the second consecutive top-five hit for both Bananarama and Fun Boy Three, peaking at number five in the UK singles chart.
+The 1982 single became the second consecutive top-five hit for both Bananarama and Fun Boy Three, peaking at number five in the UK Singles Chart.
 It also received heavy play on the then-young MTV network in America.
-"Really Saying Something" was both groups' second chart entry in Australia, peaking at number seventy-four.
-The B-side, "Give Us Back Our Cheap Fares", has been issued on CD for the first time on the 2007 UK reissue of Deep Sea Skiving as one of five bonus tracks.
-It also became the group's third single to chart in America but only became a minor hit peaking at #108.
+It became the group's third single to chart there, but only became a minor hit, peaking at #108.
+In Australia, "Really Saying Something" was both groups' second chart entry, peaking at number 74.

+The B-side, "Give Us Back Our Cheap Fares", was issued on CD for the first time on the 2007 UK reissue of Deep Sea Skiving as one of five bonus tracks.

-The song was revived in 2005 by Solasso, who remixed the song and released it as a bootleg remix.
+In 2004, a remixed version of "Really Saying Something" by Solasso was released as a promotional single.
 It was later included on Bananarama's album Drama.